jah0m/AI-Chat/README.md

-# AI Demo Project
+# AI Chat Demo

-A full-stack application with Python backend and React frontend for demonstrating AI capabilities.
+A full-stack AI Chat application with Python backend and React frontend

 ## Features